Skip to Content

 Black Pomeranian Puppies

-A solid black Pom puppy has a shiny, black coat that is perfect for playing in the snow.
+A solid black Pom puppy has a shiny, black coat perfect for playing in the snow.
 They are also very small and will fit comfortably inside your home.
-These little dogs only grow to be about 10 inches tall so you don't need much space at all to accommodate one of these cuties in your house.
+These little dogs only grow to be about 10 inches tall, so you don’t need much space to accommodate one of these cuties in your house.

-Black Pomeranian puppies have been gaining popularity recently due in large part to their distinctive features and resemblance with black panther cubs which is why they often go by nicknames like "blacky" or "pompom."
+Black Pomeranian puppies have been gaining popularity recently due largely to their distinctive features and resemblance with black panther cubs, which is why they often go by nicknames like “blacky” or “pompom.”

 Some Pomeranian black pups often will have greyish tones to their coat during the coat change or puppy uglies stage.
 This is usually nothing to be concerned about, as when the adult coat comes in, the Pomeranian pup's coat will usually change to a solid, bright black color.